-The new investments made during the reference period underwent the investment due diligence process described under "To what extent was the sustainable investment objective of this financial product met?".
+The new investment (1) made during the reference period underwent the investment due diligence process described under "To what extent was the sustainable investment objective of this financial product met?".

-To ensure that the existing portfolio company in the fund continued to sustainable objective of the fund, the Investment Manager monitored the company's products and services' substantial and concrete contribution to at least one SDG at the target level through their core products or services.
-Monitoring is conducted through Board participation and frequent dialogues with the company's management.
+To ensure that the existing portfolio companies in the fund continued to align with the sustainable objective of the fund, the Investment Manager monitored the company's products and services' substantial and concrete contribution to the SDGs through board participation and frequent dialogues with the company's management.